+Filed by the Registrant \blacksquare

+Filed by a Party other than the Registrant \Box

+Check the appropriate box:

+- Preliminary Proxy Statement

+- Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

+- Definitive Proxy Statement

+- Definitive Additional Materials

-he Registrant ☑ Party other than the Registrant □ Checl k the appropriate box: onfi efin efin ninary Proxy Statement idential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) itive Proxy Statement itive Additional Materials ting Material Pursuant to §240.14a-12 Graphic Packaging Holding Company (Name of Registrant as Specified In Its Charter) (Name of Registrant as Specified in its Charter) - (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Paym ent o of Filing Fee (Check the appropriate box): e required. computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
-(1 Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3 Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: □ F ee pa aid previously with preliminary materials. to box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the bus filing by registration statement number, or the Form or Schedule and the date of its filing.
-(1 Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed:
+- □ Soliciting Material Pursuant to §240.14a-12

+Graphic Packaging Holding Company

+(Name of Registrant as Specified In Its Charter)

+(Name of Person(s) Filing Proxy Statement, if other than the Registrant)

+Payment of Filing Fee (Check the appropriate box):

+- \square No fee required. - Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11. - (1) Title of each class of securities to which transaction applies: - (2) Aggregate number of securities to which transaction applies: - (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): - (4) Proposed maximum aggregate value of transaction:

+(5) Total fee paid:

+- □ Fee paid previously with preliminary materials. - Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.

+(1) Amount Previously Paid:

+- (2) Form, Schedule or Registration Statement No.: - (3) Filing Party:

+(4) Date Filed:

-April 2, 2010
+April 11, 2012